rsmwall/ifpi-ads-course/README.md

 ## ASD Module II - 2021.2 (incomplete)

-This model is incomplete because the study period has not been completed.
+This module is incomplete because the study period has not been completed.
 Here are the first codes for the Data Structure I and Object Oriented Programming disciplines.

 <br>